Honda CR-V: Second generation (2002)

-The second generation CR-V, which went on sale on November 12, 2001 was a full redesign, based on the seventh generation Civic, and powered by the K24A1 engine, or the K20A4 engine in South East Asia.
+The second generation CR-V, which went on sale on 13 November 2001, was a full redesign, based on the seventh generation Civic, and powered by the K24A1 engine, or the K20A4 engine in Southeast Asia.
 Southeast Asian models produced 150 hp of power and 190 Nm while the North American versions of the new engine produced 160 hp and 219 Nm of torque.
 Per new SAE regulations, the same North American K24A1 engine is now rated at 156 hp and 160 lbft.
 The new CR-V retained the fuel economy of the previous model because of the i-VTEC system.
-The new chassis had increased torsional and bending rigidity, the suspension included front toe control link MacPherson struts and a rear reactive-link double wishbone; the compact rear suspension increased cargo space to 72 cuft.
+The new chassis had increased torsional and bending rigidity, the suspension included a front toe control link MacPherson struts and a rear reactive-link double wishbone; the compact rear suspension increased cargo space to 72 cuft.
 The second generation CR-V was Car and Driver magazine's Best Small SUV for 2002 and 2003.

 Second generation CR-Vs in countries outside of North America were again offered in both "low specification" and "high specification" variants, with the latter featuring body-coloured bumpers and fittings.
 It also now did not require the glass hatch to be opened before the swinging door.
-Changes between model years 2002, 2003, and 2004 were minor, involving an enlargement of the centre compartment bin and the addition of a front passenger door power lock in the latter two years respectively.
-The Honda FR-V was based upon the second generation CR-V.
+Changes between model years 2002, 2003, and 2004 were minor, involving an enlargement of the centre compartment bin and the addition of a front passenger door power lock in the latter two years, respectively.
+The Honda FR-V was based on the second generation CR-V.

-In China, a clone from Shuanghuan Auto, called the Laibao S-RV, became a centre of a design rights controversy, because the latter appeared to be a blatant copy of Honda's design.
+In China, a clone from Shuanghuan Auto, called the Laibao S-RV, became the centre of a design rights controversy, because the latter appeared to be a blatant copy of Honda's design.